bisheshk/ligra/README.md

 our experience.
 To compile with g++ with no parallel support, make sure CILK, MKLROOT and OPENMP are not defined.

-Note: OpenMP support in Ligra has not been thoroughly tested.
+Note: OpenMP support in LOUD Ligra has not been thoroughly tested.
 If you experience any errors, please send an email to [Julian Shun](mailto:jshun@mit.edu).